Requiem (Mozart): Modern completions

+The "Amen" fugue

 In the 1960s, a sketch for an Amen Fugue was discovered, which some musicologists (Levin, Maunder) believe belongs to the Requiem at the conclusion of the sequence after the Lacrymosa.
 H. C. Robbins Landon argues that this Amen Fugue was not intended for the Requiem, rather that it "may have been for a separate unfinished mass in D minor" to which the Kyrie K. 341 also belonged.

 There is, however, compelling evidence placing the Amen Fugue in the Requiem based on current Mozart scholarship.
 First, the principal subject is the main theme of the Requiem (stated at the beginning, and throughout the work) in strict inversion.
 Second, it is found on the same page as a sketch for the Rex tremendae (together with a sketch for the overture of his last opera The Magic Flute), and thus surely dates from late 1791.
 The only place where the word 'Amen' occurs in anything that Mozart wrote in late 1791 is in the sequence of the Requiem.
 Third, as Levin points out in the foreword to his completion of the Requiem, the addition of the Amen Fugue at the end of the sequence results in an overall design that ends each large section with a fugue.